ReliaSolve/Latent/doc/Running.md

            Test_channel: The channel that has the test input on it

-When using the device constructed according to the [build instructions](./Building.md),
+When using the device constructed according to the [build instructions](./Building.md), the potentiometer should be plugged into analog input 0 on the Arduino (*Potentiometer_channel* in the arguments) and a phototransistor circuit should be plugged into analog input 1 (*Test_channel* in the arguments).

+When the program is run, it will ask you to rotate the device slowly to the left and right within the bounds you will be using to test.
+This is used to establish a mapping between the potentiometer value at a particular orientation and the VRPN sensor value at that orientation.
+The speed of rotation should be slow enough to remove any latency from the system, presumably doing a left-and-right rotation over a period of about five seconds will be sufficient.
+During the rotations, it reports the potentiometer values at which the rotation was reversed:

+    Waiting for reports from Arduino (you may need to move them):
+    Producing mapping between devices:
+      (Rotate slowly left and right 3 times)
+      Turned around at value 955
+      Turned around at value 798
+      Turned around at value 953
+      Turned around at value 798
+      Turned around at value 953
+      Turned around at value 798

+After the three rotations, the program reports the minimum and maximum potentiometer reading along with the light-sensing device reading associated with each endpoint.
+It should be the case that there is a significant difference between the readings at the two ends.
+(What is significant depends on the range of the particular sensor being used.)
+For example, the brightness read by a phototransistor curcuit viewing a Dell monitor may look like:

+    Min Arduino value 790 (device value 109)
+    Max Arduino value 963 (device value 222.957) (Filled in 0 skipped values)
+    Measuring latency between devices:
+      (Rotate rapidly left and right 10 times)

+The program also reports how many values between the minimum and maximum were skipped -- received no readings -- and had to be filled in by linear interpolation.
+There should be a small number of these relative to the difference between the minumum and maximum Arduino value.

+As shown above, the program then asks you to rapidly rotate left and right between the bounds found above.
+This rotation does not need to be at a constant speed or with a constant period.
+The program will check time-domain shifts of all of the readings to find the most-consistent latency offset regardless of speed.
+The speed should be fast enough to expose the latency, so should include rotations that are as fast as possible.

+Once again, the program will report the Arduino values where the rotation turned around, and it will then estimate and report the latency between the potentiometer readings and the brightness-reading device in milliseconds.

+### Examples

+**Windows OSVR HDK**: To connect to an Arduino on serial port COM5 (you can find out which port using the *Tools/Serial Port* menu in the Arduino programming tool) with the potentiometer plugged into analog input 0 and a phototransistor circuit plugged into analog input 1, you would use the following command:

+    arduino_inputs_latency_test.exe COM5 0 1

+### Set-up

+**Scene:** The scene being displayed should have a brightness gradient, either one or more sudden transition from darker to lighter or one or more gradual transitions in brightness as the device is rotated.
+These transitions in the light signal is what will be aligned with the orientation during the training session and used to determine the optimal time shift.

+**Interference:** Wrapping my hand around the three wires connected to the phototransistor causes a large oscillation in the signal that is not presento when it it simply leaning against the screen and being held in place by putty holding the wires together against a block on the desk.

+**Strobing displays:** OLED displays in particular, and others with LED back-lights, can have brightness strobing over the course of a single frame.

 ## vrpn_device_latency_test